 Rosh HaShannah, or the Feast of Trumpets, is an exciting season of opportunity to receive from God.
 It is truly a season of a new beginning.
 This feast occurs on the first day of the month Tishri, which is equivalent to our September-October.
 It is a two day feast.
-This year this feast starts on October 2 at 6:00 P.M.
-(Sunday) and ends on October 4 at 6:00 P.M.
-(Tuesday).
+This year this feast starts on September 20 at 6:00 P.M.
+(Wednesday) and ends on September 22 6:00 P.M.
+(Friday).

 It is also Jewish teaching that the world was created on Tishri 1.
-This feast is 30 days after Teshuvah (See previous message) and 10 days before Yom Kippur.
+This feast is 30 days after Teshuvah (A time for repentance) and 10 days before Yom Kippur (Day of Atonement)(6:00 P.M.
+September 29 (Friday) to 6;00 P.M.
+September 30 (Saturday).
 According to many Jewish teachers, the day of Trumpets involves the sounding of the Last Trump.
 The Last Trump is a blast of the Shofar (a trumpet made from a curved ram’s horn) that is blown on this day.
 When Abraham was told to sacrifice Isaac, a ram was caught in the thicket.
 The left horn was called the First Trump and the right horn was called the Last Trump.
 The First Trump was blown on the original Pentecost on Mount Sinai (Ex.
 19 v.
 13).
 The Last Trump will be blown on the last day of a particular Feast of Trumpets in the future, when Jesus returns to take us in the Rapture.
 This season reminds us that He is coming for us in the Rapture on some future day on this feast and to be ready.

 In 2 Thess.
 2 v.
 3, the Word says that there will be a falling away before the Day of the Lord.
 The phrase Day of Lord refers to the seven year Tribulation period and the Millennium period of 1000 years after the end of the Tribulation.
 I believe that the phrase falling away is a mistranslation of the Greek word apostasia and should be translated departure.
 The root verb of this word is aphistemi, which is found 15 times in the New Testament.
 It is translated depart 11 times.
 Although it is often found translated in similar meanings, the predominant meaning of this verb is the act of a person departing from another person or from a place.
 In the original classical Greek lexicon, this word has a second meaning, which is a departure or disappearance.
 Therefore, I believe the correct rendering of this apostasia, in the context of Paul’s Greek word, means a departure and not any kind of falling away.
 His context is not revealing any kind of apostasy, but instead, teaching concerning the coming of Jesus for His saints.